achronos0/php-httpsession/README.md

 ## Tests

 Uses PHPUnit.
-Alas test coverage is [2019-04] @TODO very incomplete for some classes.
+Test coverage is [2019-04] @TODO very incomplete for some classes.